B2944/Frog-EC-Conversion/README.md

  - For this method you will need:
    - M2.5 Threaded Standoff spacers
    - M2.5 Waferhead Screws 3mm and 4mm (3mm through plate, 4mm through pcb)

+5. Get a laser cut plate with a screw hole diameter of 2.8mm, place a 10mm M2.5 waferhead screw through the top of it and through the back of the PCB, on the base of the PCB, place thin M2.5 nuts and tighten.
+(I will be prototyping this soon once I get a non-threaded laser cut plate (should be around september).

 #### <ins>Screw Types</ins>